eldapotter/eldapotter/README.md

 - 👋 Hi, I’m @eldapotter
-- 👀 I’m interested in everything about Computer Science
+- 👀 I’m interested in JavaScript programming
-- 🌱 I’m currently learning full-stack web development
+- 🌱 I’m currently learning how to utilize Velo by Wix to build web applications
-- 💞️ I’m looking to collaborate on computer software developement
+- 💞️ I’m looking to collaborate with other full-stack JavaScript developers to develop a web application
 - 📫 How to reach me: [Email](mailto:eldapotterii@gmail.com)

 <!---